melissamesku/nwm_nyc_coworking_map/README.md

 - External links in left column open additional tabs so users can research/explore coworking spaces without leaving the page

 Requests for data will be dealt with on an as-needed basis, just state your case in a friendly email.
-All other inquiries, feedback, bugs and updates please shoot us an email: info(at)newworker.co.
+All other inquiries, feedback, bugs and updates please reach out: info(at)newworker.co.